snoonetIRC/website/README.md

 ## Getting Started

-See the [Hugo documentation](https://gohugo.io/getting-started/) for installation details. **The extended version is required for SCSS support.**
+See the [Hugo documentation](https://gohugo.io/getting-started/) for installation details. **The extended version is required for SCSS support, which our site uses.**